matt-goldeck/novaya_proc/README.md

 ETL script to load scraped content from the Novaya Gazeta into a database.
 Information is loaded onto the dev server via zip files, then extracted, moved, scraped, inserted into the novaya_gazeta table, and then deleted.

+## Usage

+Place zip files, or unzipped text files within folders inside `novaya/dump/new` and run command `python /path/to/novaya_proc.py`.
+Messages will appear keeping you updated as to the status of the operation.
+Once the extraction and insertion is done, the script will terminate, the zip file will be moved to `novaya/dump/old` and all extracted files will be deleted.

+Check for malformed files in `novaya/dump/processing/malformed` and report any errors.

 ## Structure

 The file structure looks like this: